32KZ/AntiSkillIssue/README.md

 -Creates new ViewControllers and FlowCoordinators each time the Settings Menu is loaded (memory leak)

--Doesnt Dismiss ~SoloPlayMenuFlowCoordinator Creating a Softlock and Broken Results UI
+-in the Tab Menu, the results button Doesnt Dismiss ~SoloPlayMenuFlowCoordinator Creating a Softlock and Broken Results UI

--unfinished Results UI
+-Unfinished Results UI

+-No integration with Beatsaviour so far (Yet)

+-Does not save data to any Directory (Yet)

 ## Credits

-MatrikMoon - Teaching me Most of what i Know
+[MatrikMoon](https://www.Github.com/MatrikMoon/) - Teaching me Most of what i Know when it comes to Modding the game, but mainly ViewControllers and FlowCoordinators, as well as the didFinishEvent.

-32KZ - Figuring out how to make mods, Running them, Deloping them, programing this, ect
+[32KZ](https://www.Github.com/32KZ) - Figuring out how to make mods, Running them, Developing them, programing this, ect

+BSMG #pc-mod-dev - Checked the pins and Found  the BSPIA4 Unity Runtime Editor. super cool 😎